-Indigenous peoples inhabited the area from 10,000 BC.
+Indigenous peoples have inhabited the area since 10,000 BC.
 C. In 1818, the Lenape relinquished their tribal lands in the Treaty of St. In 1821, Indianapolis was founded as a planned city for the new seat of Indiana's state government.

-The city was placed by Alexander Ralston and Elias Pym Fordham on a 1 square mile (2.6 km) grid next to the White River.
-The completion of the Michigan and national highways and the arrival of the railroad later consolidated the city's position as a manufacturing and transportation center.
-Two of the city's nicknames reflect its historic links to transportation: Crossroads of America and Railroad City.
-Since the consolidation of the 1970 city-county, known as Unigov, local government administration has operated under the direction of an elected 25-member city-county council headed by the mayor.
+The city was laid out by Alexander Ralston and Elias Pym Fordham on a 1 square mile (2.6 km) grid next to the White River.
+The completion of the Michigan and national highways and the arrival of the railroad later consolidated the city's position as a manufacturing and transportation hub.
+Two of its nicknames, Crossroads of America and Railroad City, reflect its historic links to transportation.
+Since the consolidation of the 1970 city-county, known as Unigov, local government administration has been conducted under the direction of an elected 25-member city-county council headed by the mayor.

-The city of Indianapolis is located right in the center of the state of Indiana.
-It is located on the east side of the United States and shares its southern border with Kentucky, with Illinois to the west, Michigan to the north and Ohio to the east.
-The city is located in the heart of Indiana, in the east-central Midwest region of the United States.
-The Indianapolis metropolitan area covers a total area of 952.95 square meters.
+Other prominent residents include Charles Warren Fairbanks (vice-president under Theodore Roosevelt), authors Booth Tarkington and Kurt Vonnegut Jr. Indianapolis is located right at the center of Indiana state.
+It lies on east side of United States sharing its southern border with Kentucky while Illinois lies on its west side; Michigan on its north side while Ohio lies on its east side.
+The city is located at heart of Indiana within east-central Midwest region of United States.
+The metropolitan area covers total area 952.95 square meters.